samuelemilanesi/Learning-Cpp/exercises/Index.md

 • `add_stock_quote`, which adds a stock quote to the archive.
 • `add_last_sale_price`, that, given a stock quote symbol and a price, appends the price to the vector in the archived stock quote represented by the symbol.

+# ex_08: Polynomial Root Finder
+Implement a library in order to find a root of a given real  polynomialfunction $f:[a,b] \to \mathbb{R}$ using three numerical methods:
+    - Bisection method
+    - Newton method
+    - Bisection-Newton-pooled method (which uses bisection at first, and the result of bisection as input starting point for Newton's method)
+There must be 3 possible stopping condition:
+    - MAXIT: a maximum number of iteration
+    - RESIDUAL: absolute value of the function evaluated in the point returned by the algorithm (i.e. distance from the zero value we want to find)
+    - BOTH